MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 In this section, you use the IBM console to create a WAS cluster and start managed servers by using the browser on `myWindowsVM`.
 Make sure you're still on your Windows machine.
 If you aren't, remote connect to `myWindowsVM`.
 Then, use the following steps:

 1. Open the Microsoft Edge browser and navigate to `http://<adminvm-private-ip>:9060/ibm/console/`.
 In this example, the IBM console URL is `http://192.168.0.4:9060/ibm/console/`.
-Find the sign-in pane, then enter your administrative user name and password (`websphere/Secret123456`) to sign in to the IBM console.
+Find the sign-in pane, then enter your administrative username and password (`websphere/Secret123456`) to sign in to the IBM console.
 You're now able to administer clusters and servers.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-console-portal-overview.png" alt-text="Screenshot of IBM Profile Management Tool, IBM Console." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-console-portal-overview.png":::